scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Signing and Verifying Control Plane Messages {#signing-verifying-cp-messages}

-SCION requires that control plane messages are signed.
 The main purpose of the Control Plane PKI is providing a mechanism to distribute and authenticate public keys that are used to verify control plane messages and information, e.g. each hop information in a path segment is signed by the respective AS.
 Consequently, all relying parties MUST be able to verify signatures with the help of the Control Plane PKI.

 The following sections specify the requirements that apply to the signing and verification of control plane messages.